yusyel/de-project/README.md

 ```bash
 make flow
 ```
 Make flow command will be prompt GCP project id and region.
 After that prefect flow will be trigger dataproc job scripts using google cloud python library.
-Whole ETL pipeline running on GCP dataproc cluster machine.
+Whole ETL pipeline is running on GCP dataproc cluster machine.

-Dataproc Jobs:
+#### Dataproc Jobs:

 * Dataproc Job 1: This is web to cloud storage script.
 Fetches data from web, turns pyspark dataframe and transform necessary changes
 * Dataproc Job 2: This is process script.
 Takes all data from cloud storage, process data and saves to cloud storage.